-- NHC’s Interstate Carrier Cost Recovery Fee: The Interstate Recovery Fee is a percentage of all recurring charges to the customer, excluding certain taxes and surcharges that are a direct pass-through of a tax on the user that is collected by the Company or where the Company chooses to state a surcharge separately.
-The Interstate Recovery Fee recoups NHC’s costs associated with purchasing certain network components used to provide access service as a result of FCC rule changes which have dramatically increased the costs of these components.
+37) NHC’s Interstate Carrier Cost Recovery Fee: The Interstate Recovery Fee is a percentage of all recurring charges to the customer, excluding certain taxes and surcharges that are a direct pass-through of a tax on the user that is collected by the Company or where the Company chooses to state a surcharge separately.
+The Interstate Recovery Fee recoups NHC’s costs associated with purchasing certain network components used to provide access service because of FCC rule changes which have dramatically increased the costs of these components.
 Interstate Carrier Cost Recovery fees and surcharges are used commonly by most carriers to recoup these costs; however, this fee is not mandated by any governmental entities and is instead determined exclusively by NHC.
-The Interstate Recovery Fee percentage is currently 8%.
+The Interstate Recovery Fee percentage is currently 8.25%.

-- NHC’s OSS Cost Recovery Charge: Regulatory agencies have allowed NHC’s underlying carriers to charge “wholesale value added resellers” (like NHC) for access into their provisioning and maintenance systems.
+40) NHC’s OSS Cost Recovery Charge: Regulatory agencies have allowed NHC’s underlying carriers to charge “wholesale value added resellers” (like NHC) for access into their provisioning and maintenance systems.
 The OSS (Operating System Support Charge) reflects a portion of that monthly charge which is incurred by NHC per billing account.
-NHC OSS Cost Recovery Charge is $8.99 per billing account.
-This fee is NOT mandated by any governmental entities and is instead determined exclusively by NHC
+NHC OSS Cost Recovery Charge is $9.99 per billing account.
+This fee is NOT mandated by any governmental entities and is instead determined exclusively by NHC.

-- NHC’s P-Bill ($6) and E-Bill ($3) Charges: NHC’s Paper Bill is $6.00 per month per invoice to cover the cost of generating, printing, and mailing of the invoice(s) to customers.
-Additional shipping fees may apply for full call detail.
-NHC’s electronic E-Bill is $3.00 per month, to cover the cost of generating and maintaining a feature rich on-line bill with query tools and reports and e-mailing of the invoice(s) to customers.
+41) NHC’s E-Bill Charge: NHC’s electronic E-Bill is $3.00 per month, to cover the cost of generating and maintaining a feature rich on-line bill with query tools and reports and e-mailing invoice(s) to customers.

 NHC’s LNP Rate for circuits (T1 PRI, Integrated/Dynamic DS1’s) = $0.99